macDad/SingtelTest/README.md

 3. Now how would you model a rooster?

     a.
-A rooster says: “Cock-a-doodle-doo”
+A rooster says: “Cock-a-doodle-doo” **`Done`**
     b.
-How is the rooster related to the chicken?
+How is the rooster related to the chicken? **`Rooster is a specific type of Chicken`**
     c.
-Can you think of other ways to model a rooster without using inheritance?
+Can you think of other ways to model a rooster without using inheritance? **`We can think rooster as an animal or a Bird and implement all the related behaviours according to the rooster itself without implements or extend from chicken.`**

 4. Can you model a parrot?
 We are specifically interested in three parrots, one that